E-CAM/E-CAM-Library/Classical-MD-Modules/modules/ops_cli_commands/readme.rst

 The source code for the OpenPathSampling CLI can be found in the its GitHub repository:  http://github.com/openpathsampling/openpathsampling-cli.

-This module covers the "core" code for the OpenPathSampling CLI as of release version 0.1.
+This module covers the code for commands included in the OpenPathSampling CLI as of release version 0.1.

 Specifically, it includes the following files, and their associated test
 suites: